Software engineering: Certification

 In the U.K. the British Computer Society has developed a legally recognized professional certification called Chartered IT Professional (CITP), available to fully qualified members (MBCS).
-Software engineers may be eligible for membership of the Institution of Engineering and Technology and so qualify for Chartered Engineer status.
+Software engineers may be eligible for membership of the British Computer Society or Institution of Engineering and Technology and so qualify to be considered for Chartered Engineer status through either of those institutions.
 In Canada the Canadian Information Processing Society has developed a legally recognized professional certification called Information Systems Professional (ISP).
 In Ontario, Canada, Software Engineers who graduate from a Canadian Engineering Accreditation Board (CEAB) accredited program, successfully complete PEO's (Professional Engineers Ontario) Professional Practice Examination (PPE) and have at least 48 months of acceptable engineering experience are eligible to be licensed through the Professional Engineers Ontario and can become Professional Engineers P.Eng.
 The PEO does not recognize any online or distance education however; and does not consider Computer Science programs to be equivalent to software engineering programs despite the tremendous overlap between the two.
 This has sparked controversy and a certification war.
 It has also held the number of P.Eng holders for the profession exceptionally low.
 The vast majority of working professionals in the field hold a degree in CS, not SE.
 Given the difficult certification path for holders of non-SE degrees, most never bother to pursue the license.